Ribnjak, Zagreb

 Ribnjak ([rîbɲak]) is a neighborhood in the Gornji Grad - Medveščak district of Zagreb, Croatia, directly east of the Zagreb Cathedral.
-According to the 2001 census, the neighborhood has 2,956 inhabitants.
-In 2011, the population was 1,324.
+According to the 2001 census, the neighborhood had 2,956 inhabitants; as of 2011, the population was 1,324.
 It is centered mainly around its main north–south thoroughfare, the Ribnjak Street.

 ZET tram tracks in the Ribnjak Road pass through the neighborhood, carrying lines 8 and 14.
 A tram station is located on the Grškovićeva and Ribnjak intersection in the northern part of the neighborhood.
 The southern part is served by the Draškovićeva Street tram transfer station.
 The neighborhood is also served by bus routes 106, 201, 226 and 238.
 All routes pass through Zvonarnička and Degenova Street, delineating the north border of the neighborhood.

 Ribnjak Park

 The Ribnjak Park is situated on the west side of Ribnjak Street at 45.817°N 15.980°E. Located five minutes of walk away from Ban Jelačić Square, the park comprises the western part of the neighborhood.
 It is also the location of Youth Center Ribnjak and the Purgeraj club.